 P Benson Parlor Guitar

 Benson was a builder in Minneapolis who built between the 1880s and the 1930s.
 I'd estimate this guitar is from sometime in the teens.
 Mahogany back and sides, Spruce top (probably Adirondack), original tuners, ebony fretboard, original frets.
 The decals and Roy Rogers cut out clearly aren't original, but they add heavily to the vintage vibe so I left them on.
 Finish cleaned, but all original.
-A fine player with a clear, mahogany sound.
+A fine player with a clear, rich, mahogany sound.
 Ladder braced.
 This one was a big hit at the FARM conference! $600.00

 Regal Faux Rosewood Parlor Guitar SOLD